Back

 The nineteenth century brought an industrial change to Japan and along with newly formed political parties and a parliament, the yakuza also began to modernize.
 They recruited members from construction jobs and dock workers and began to control the rickshaw business.
 Gambling continued covertly while they worked their way into the political scene, cooperating with the government, so they could remain unhindered in their activities.

 The government used the yakuza for their ultra-nationalistic purposes, but they were no longer needed after Pearl Harbor was bombed, and they were thought to have been eliminated by the post-war American occupation.
 However, they survived and between 1958 and 1963, the number of members of yakuza rose to 184,000 (over 150 percent), more members than the Japanese army.
+In the late 1960s or early 1970s, they moved into narcotics trading and eventually increased their trade in firearms and other contraband.
+Since prostitution is illegal, there are many "spas" or men’s clubs with "working girls."
 Some 5,200 gangs operated throughout Japan, and bloody and violent wars began to break out between the different yakuza groups.

-Not much has changed in the last few decades, and wars between the nation's largest yakuza crime syndicates—the Kobe Yamaguchi-gumi and the Yamaguchi-gumi—continue unabated.
-There have been seventy-seven skirmishes involving members of the two rival groups in 2016 with shoot-outs and killings reminiscent of those carried out by the Chicago mafia in the 1930s.
+By 1996, core yakuza membership fell to 110,000.
+In the early twenty-first century, and wars between the nation's largest yakuza crime syndicates—the Kobe Yamaguchi-gumi and the Yamaguchi-gumi—continued.
+There were seventy-seven skirmishes involving members of the two rival groups in 2016 with shoot-outs and killings reminiscent of those carried out by the Chicago mafia in the 1930s.

 Yakuza Today